sourcecred/docs/docs/setup/plugins/initiatives.md

 as `./initiatives/*.json`.

 It's important that this directory _exists_ when we're trying to load from it.
-So it may be worth adding a `.gitkeep` file to this directory as well.
-So that this directory exists even when you don't have any Initiative files added yet.
+So it may be worth adding a `.gitkeep` file to this directory as well, so that this directory exists even when you don't have any Initiative files added yet.

 ```bash